The child custody after divorce in Nigeria primarily rested on the best interest of a child.

-There is no stated rule of what constitute interest of a child.
+There is no stated rule of what constitutes interest of a child.
 It will depend on the circumstances of each case.
 Karibi-Whyte JSC in the case of Williams v.
 Williams observed as follows:

 “The determination of the welfare of a child is a composite of many factors.
 Consideration such as the emotional attachment to a particular parent, mother or father; the inadequacy of the facilities, such as educational, religious, or opportunities for proper upbringing are matters which may affect determination of who should have custody”.

 • DUTY OF COURT IN DETERMINATION OF INTEREST OF THE CHILD

 In the determination of the interest of the child in making a custody order, the court will take into consideration the ages of the children; the arrangements made for their accommodation, education, welfare and general upbringing, as well as the conduct of the claimants.
 By and large, factors the court may consider in granting the custody of a child include the followings:

 i.
 Age and Sex of the Child

 Age: The fact that a child is of a tender age does not necessarily mean that his/her custody will always be granted to the mother but the court will readily do so if it is in the interest of the child.